backgrounds#

 Various options that affect conversion:

-For non-affine BGs, arrange the map data into blocks of 32x32 tiles.
+Arrange the map data into blocks of 32x32 tiles (for non-affine BGs only!)

 Warning